lila-io/datadump/README.md

 ### Prerequisites

 - node.js
-- mongoDB
+- cassandra

 ### Launching

 - ensure you are in project dir
-- ensure `mongod` process is running, by default it is expected to run locally on port (27017) without usr/pass
+- ensure `cassandra` is running, by default it is expected to run locally
+- ensure that schema commands which are in server/models/schema.txt are applied `cqlsh > server/models/schema.txt`
 - run `npm install && npm start`

 ### Environmental variables - config